irfank123/ai_grader/README.md

 ## **Entity Relationship Diagram** 📊

-Below is the **Entity Relationship Diagram (ERD)** for the MongoDB collections used in our AI-powered Pre-Calculus Certification System.
+Below is the **Entity Relationship Diagram (ERD)** for the MongoDB collections used in our AI-powered Pre-Calculus Grading System.

 ![ER Diagram](./diagrams/ER_diagram.png)